Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Mini Cooper not only requires being a good driver, but also having good credit, avoid buying unnecessary coverage, and qualifying for all possible discounts.
-Set aside time to compare rates at every policy renewal by getting quotes from direct carriers like Progressive, GEICO, and Esurance, and also from several local insurance agents.
+Finding cheaper rates on insurance for a Mini Cooper takes being safe and accident-free, maintaining a good credit score, not filing small claims, and not having any coverage lapses.
+Compare rates every other policy renewal by getting rate quotes from direct companies, and also from local insurance agencies.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.